m3hrdadfi/think-fusion-agent/README.md

 ## 🙏 Inspiration

-ThinkFusionAgent was inspired by the excellent [LocalDeepResearch](https://github.com/langchain-ai/local-deep-researcher) project by the LangChain team.
+ThinkFusionAgent started out as a side project inspired by the awesome [Local Deep Research](https://github.com/langchain-ai/local-deep-researcher) repo from the LangChain team.
-While the architecture and implementation differ, the core ideas of **document-grounded reasoning**, **modular LangGraph workflows**, and **reflection-based refinement** shaped the initial direction of this project.
-Thanks to the open-source community for sharing these foundations.
-Built for the joy of experimenting with AI-assisted development and pushing boundaries.
+The code and setup are quite different, but the core ideas definitely helped shape what I wanted to build.
+This was built mostly out of curiosity — wanting something local, and just enjoying the process of using AI assistance to build and push boundaries.